ycccccccccccc/Dictionary-aidedTranslationSystem/README.md

 * Integrating a dictionary into the preprocessing phase of machine translation
 * Allowing users to specify translations for specific terminologies

-#### In the fall of 2022, I and my team have completed a translation system that enhances the accuracy of translations.
+#### In fall 2022, my team and I have completed a translation system that enhances the accuracy of translations.
 Here are some key features:

 * Making machine-assisted translation more practical
 * No need for retraining when encountering new vocabulary